-HEDGEHOG

-Erinaceus europæus An insectivore that suggests a little Porcupine
+HEDGEHOG Erinaceus europæus An insectivore that suggests a little Porcupine egg-laying mammals and those in which the young are welldeveloped when born.

-INSECTIVORA, Insect Eaters; animals of small size most of them nocturnal in habits and many, like our common mole, adapted for an underground life; none are found in South America or Australia.

-Like the marsupials some of them resemble other, unrelated animals in form or habits: thus the tree shrews of Asia, live and look like squirrels, the jumping shrews of Africa suggest kangaroo rats the hedgehogs, like the porcupines, have spines, colugo, or flying lemur, has a membrane between its legs and its tail, and sails like a flying squirrel.

-See Animals that Look Alike, and Modifications for Locomotion

-CHIROPTERA, Bats; the only mammals that really fly, their immensely long fingers, supporting like the ribs of an umbrella, a membrane that forms a wing.
+The following Orders from Insectivores to Primates contain the vast majority of existing mammals, including those with which we are most familiar; they form a large assemblage known as Eutheria, the right or perfect mammals.
+INSECTIVORA, Insect Eaters; animals of small size, many of them, like the mole, adapted for an underground life where they feed on worms and insect larvæ. - CHIROPTERA, Bats; the only mammals that really fly, their immensely long fingers, supporting like the ribs of an umbrella, a membrane that forms a wing.
 Their distribution depends mainly on temperature; when the cold puts an end to the insects on which they feed, the bats hibernate, go into winter quarters and sleep until spring.
-The fruit-eating bats, the largest members of the order, are found only in warm countries where they can obtain food throughout the year.

-CARNIVORA or FERÆ, The flesh eaters or Beasts of Prey.
+The fruit-eating bats, the largest members of the order, are found only in warm countries where they can obtain food throughout the year. - CARNIVORA or FERÆ, The flesh eaters or Beasts of Prey.
 Familiar examples are the dog and cat.
 The cat is "a carnivorous, fissiped, digitigrade mammal of the family Felidæ;" that is, it is a flesh-eating animal, whose toes are separate, that walks on the tips of its toes, nurses its young, and is a member of the Cat family.
 The Carnivores are divided into two great groups, the Fissipedia, whose fingers are free and the Pinnipedia whose fingers are united to form a paddle.
 The first group includes the majority of the flesh eaters-the Lions, Wolves, Bears and Weasels, the second the Seals and Walruses.

-AN OUTLINE OF THE CLASSIFICATION OF THE BEASTS OF PREY-ORDER FERÆ

-Fissipedia Feet for Walking Cats Weasels Dogs

-Bears, etc.

-Walruses Eared Seals Earless Seals

-Pinnipedia

-Feet for Swimming

-Also the cat is digitigrade-walks on its toes-and the bear is plantigrade-walks flat-footed-and the seal is pinni-grade-swims with its feet.
+AN OUTLINE OF THE CLASSIFICATION OF THE BEASTS OF PREY-ORDER FERÆ Fissipedia Feet for Walking Cats Weasels Dogs Bears, etc. Pinnipedia Feet for Swimming Walruses Eared Seals Earless Seals Also the cat is digitigrade-walks on its toes-and the bear is plantigrade-walks flat-footed-and the seal is pinni-grade-swims with its feet.
 "Classification" is merely the orderly arrangement of animals or other objects, placing those most closely related to one another in a group by themselves and arranging the groups thus formed with reference to their degree of relationship.

-TYPES OF CARNIVORES

-Panther Polar Bear Fur Seal Harbor Seal

-RODENTIA or GLIRES, Gnawing Animals, including rats, mice and rabbits; mostly small animals, the giant of the order being the South American Capybara.
+TYPES OF CARNIVORES Panther Polar Bear Fur Seal Harbor Seal RODENTIA or GLIRES, Gnawing Animals, including rats, mice and rabbits; mostly small animals, the giant of the order being the South American Capybara.
 This group contains more species and individuals than any other order and owing to their small size, adaptability and rapidity with which they breed, its members are found over the greater part of the earth.
 The most evident character of the order is the structure of the front teeth, incisors, which are made on the principle of some chisels, a thin cutting edge of hard enamel in front, backed with soft dentine; this wears away faster than enamel, automatically keeping the teeth sharp.
-The cutting teeth grow continuously and rodents must gnaw to keep them worn down.

-BRUTA or EDENTATA, Sloths, Armadillos and their relations.
+The cutting teeth grow continuously and rodents must gnaw to keep them worn down. - BRUTA or EDENTATA, Sloths, Armadillos and their relations.
 A mixed assemblage of mammals varying greatly in outward appearance.
-They are "low" in their brain characters and intelligence, "low" in the simple structure of their teeth and in some features of the skeleton.

-The term Edentata-toothless-is literally true in regard to the Ant Eaters, and all members of the group agree in lacking front teeth.
+They are "low" in their brain characters and intelligence, "low" in the simple structure of their teeth and in some features of the skeleton. - The term Edentata-toothless-is literally true in regard to the Ant Eaters, and all members of the group agree in lacking front teeth.